GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

-# Contributing guidelines
+# Contributing Guidelines

 - [Contributing guidelines](#contributing-guidelines)
   - [Coding standards](#coding-standards)
   - [Version control](#version-control)
   - [Git guidelines](#git-guidelines)

-## Coding standards
+## Coding Standards

 We intend to use a properly configured linter for each supported language.
 Run a linter before committing your code.
 Some general coding principles we want to adhere to (inspired by [Tristan's coding standards Confluence page](https://confluence.galois.com/display/~tristan/Haskell+Coding+Standards)):

-* Explicit is better than implicit
+* explicit is better than implicit
-* Code should be written to be read, and not to make writing more convenient; assume that the person reading the code is you in a year
+* code should be written to be read, and not to make writing more convenient; assume that the person reading the code is you in a year
-* Comments are critical, and should prioritize explaining why rather than what
+* comments are critical, and should prioritize explaining why rather than what
-* Similarly, good commit messages are required; good commit messages explain why a change was made (including links to issues where appropriate or reference to observed incorrect behaviors that may inform others who see similar failures) (more on this in [Git guidelines](#git-guidelines))
+* similarly, good commit messages are required; good commit messages explain why a change was made (including links to issues where appropriate or reference to observed incorrect behaviors that may inform others who see similar failures) (more on this in [Git guidelines](#git-guidelines))
-* Strive to make error states unrepresentable (but not at the expense of clarity)
+* strive to make error states unrepresentable (but not at the expense of clarity)
-* Advanced development tools are great, but should not be required to develop a project
+* advanced development tools are great, but should not be required to develop a project
-* Libraries should not call exit or produce console output (unless initiating a truly mandatory crash); libraries should not have fatal crashes
+* libraries should not call exit or produce console output (unless initiating a truly mandatory crash); libraries should not have fatal crashes
-* Prefer library-first development (the functionality of any program should be available as a library)
+* prefer library-first development (the functionality of any program should be available as a library)
-* A clean version control history is important (e.g., to support bisecting and code understanding), but extensive history rewriting is not important (more on this in [Git guidelines](#git-guidelines))
+* a clean version control history is important (e.g., to support bisecting and code understanding), but extensive history rewriting is not important (more on this in [Git guidelines](#git-guidelines))

 VERSE project specific guidelines:
 * Use *snake_case* when possible for naming files and folders.
 The only exceptions exist:
   * the top-level files, such as `README.md`, `CONTRIBUTING` and such.
   * `Dockerfile*` is capitalized, per Docker [naming conventions](https://stackoverflow.com/a/63995752)
   * `Makefile*` is capitalized, per GNU Make [naming conventions](https://www.gnu.org/software/make/manual/make.html#Makefile-Names)
-* Include [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) at the point of use (e.g. `./foo/bar/my_submodule`), rather than in the root directory (`./my_submodule`).
+* Include [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) at the point of use (e.g., `./foo/bar/my_submodule`), rather than in the root directory (`./my_submodule`).

-## Version control
+## Version Control

 The VERSE project uses Git for revision control.
 Currently, we are using [Github][] for hosting and code review.

-The VERSE project and its client does not demand that commits or MRs are cryptographically signed.
+The VERSE project and its client does not demand that commits or MRs/PRs are signed with a digital signature.
 You are welcome to setup signatures and follow a workflow that preserves signatures if you wish, but it is not mandatory.